No Way Out (2009): Storylines

-After Randy Orton punted the WWE Chairman Vince McMahon, he threatened legal action (kayfabe) against the promotion if he were fired, due to the fact he had won the 2009 Royal Rumble and therefore he was guaranteed a World Championship match at WrestleMania 25.
+After Randy Orton punted WWE Chairman Vince McMahon, he threatened legal action (kayfabe) against the promotion if he were fired, due to the fact he had won the 2009 Royal Rumble and therefore he was guaranteed a world championship match at WrestleMania 25.
 So Vince's son Shane retaliated by returning and attacking Orton on the January 26 episode of Raw.
 Orton's lawyers proposed a challenge from Orton to Shane for a No Holds Barred match at No Way Out, which Shane accepted.

 Another rivalry from the Raw brand heading into No Way Out was between Shawn Michaels and John "Bradshaw" Layfield (JBL).
 At WWE's December pay-per-view, Armageddon, Michaels was engaged in a narrative in which he announced that he was in need of money to support his family and hence, had agreed to work for JBL.
 JBL began using Michaels to help him become the World Heavyweight Champion, but all of Michaels' efforts failed.
 On the February 2, 2009, episode of Raw, JBL challenged Michaels to a match at No Way Out, stipulating that should Michaels win, he would be freed from JBL's employment with all the money JBL has promised him, but if Michaels lost, JBL would have gained ownership of Michaels' name and likeness.

 The main rivalry from the ECW brand was between Jack Swagger and Finlay, who were battling over the ECW Championship.
 On the February 3 episode of ECW, Finlay defeated Swagger in a non-title match to hand the latter his first defeat in a singles match via pinfall in his WWE career.
 The next day on WWE.com, it was announced that Swagger would defend his ECW Championship against Finlay at No Way Out.